-At Westtown, sustainability isn't a fad or something to check off a list; it's central to how we educate and live.
-You can see innovative, sustainable design everywhere on campus from the solar panels on the athletic center, to the LEED Gold Certified Science Center, to our organic student farm.
+At Westtown, sustainability is central to how we educate and live.
+Students are not just learning about environmental issues, they are seeking for solutions that will move us towards a more sustainable future.
+You can see innovative, sustainable design everywhere on campus from the solar panels on the Athletic Center, to the LEED Gold Certified Science Center, to our organic student farm to our Dining Room’s 4 Star Green Restaurant designation.
 We are so serious about sustainability, in fact, that we have been named a Green Ribbon School by the U.S. Department of Education.

 Students in all grades get into the act by engaging with natural systems and learning about the complex patterns they model.
 For example: